Semenov-AD/Semenov-AD/README.md

 ---

 ### :man_technologist: About Me :
-I am a junior Data scientist from Russia.
+I am a Data Scientist from Russia.
-- :telescope: I am currently looking for my first job.
+- :telescope: I am currently looking for a job.

-- :seedling: Exploring LLM, MLOps.
+- :seedling: Exploring CV, MLOps.

 ---